JohnHenryCo/docs/masternodes/setup.rst

 You will be prompted for a password.
 Enter and confirm using a new password (different to your root password) and store it in a safe place.
-You will also see prompts for user information, but this can be left blank.
+You will also see prompts for user information, but these can be left blank.
 Once the user has been created, we will add them to the sudo group so they can perform commands as root::